Academic & Admission Requirements

 - Final selection is the responsibility of the school’s Admissions Committee

-- New classes begin in August
+- New classes begin the 3rd week of August

 Post Acceptance / Pre-Enrollment